clicon/clixon/doc/startup.md

 * An upgrade callback when in-compatible XML is encountered
 * A "failsafe" mode allowing a user to repair the startup on errors or failed validation.

+Notes on this document:
+* "database" and "datastore" are used interchangeably for the same XML or JSON file storing a configuration.
+* For some scenarios, such a the "running" startup mode, a "temporary" datastore is used (called tmp_db).
+This file may have to be accessed out-of-band in failure scenarios.

 ## Modes

 When the Clixon backend starts, it can start in one of four modes:
-* `startup`: The configuration is loaded from a persistent `startup` database.
-This database is loaded, validated and committed into the running database.
+* `startup`: The configuration is loaded from a persistent `startup` datastore.
+The XML is loaded, parsed, validated and committed into the running database.
-* `running`: Similar to `startup`, but instead the `running` database is used as persistent database.
+* `running`: Similar to `startup`, but instead the `running` datastore is used as a persistent database.
+The system copies the original running-db to a temporary store(tmp_db), and commits that temporary datastore into the (new) running datastore.
-* `none`: No databases are touched - the system starts and loads existing running database without validation or commits.
+* `none`: No data stores are touched - the system starts and loads existing running datastore without validation or commits.
 * `init`: Similar to `none`, but the running database is cleared before loading

-`Startup` targets usecases where running db may be in memory and a separate persistent storage (such as flash) is available. `Running` is for usecases when the running db is located in persistent The `none` and `init` modes are mostly for debugging, or restart at crashes or updates.
+`Startup` targets usecases where running db may be in memory and a separate persistent storage (such as flash) is available. `Running` is for usecases when the running db is located in persistent.
+The `none` and `init` modes are mostly for debugging, or restart at crashes or updates.

 ## Startup configuration

 When the backend daemon is started in `startup` mode, the system loads the `startup` database.

-The `running` mode is very similar, the only difference is that the running database is copied (overwrites) the startup database before this phase.
+The `running` mode is similar, the only difference is that the running database is copied into a temporary database which then acts as the startup store.

-When loading the startup configuration, it is checked for parse errors, the yang model-state is detected and the XML is validated against the backend Yang models.
+When loading the startup/tmp configuration, the following actions are performed by the system:

+* It is checked for parse errors,
+* the yang model-state is detected (if present)
+* the XML is validated against the Yang models loaded in the backend (NB: may be different from the model-state).

 If yang-models do not match, an `upgrade` callback is made.

-If any errors are detected, the backend tries to enter a `failsafe` mode.
+If any errors are detected, the backend enters a `failsafe` mode.

 ## Model-state